lab11/socitrack/software/analysis/README.md

 TotTag Analysis Scripts
 =======================

+<mark style="background-color: #FFFF00">**NOTE: THE CONTENTS OF THIS DIRECTORY ARE DEPRECATED AND
+NO LONGER WORK WITH THE CURRENT TOTTAG GENERATION 2 HARDWARE**</mark>

 This directory contains a collection of Python scripts for use in managing and analyzing stored TotTag measurement data.
 To ensure that all scripts run without problem, you may pre-install all necessary packages at one time by